RibbonCommunications/webrtc-distant-js/step-by-step/webrtc.md

   }
 })
 ```
-This completes the SDK Channel, allowing the two Kandy SDKs to communicate with each other.
+This completes the SDK Channel, allowing the two WebRTC SDKs to communicate with each other.
 In this way, the application can optionally access the messages that the SDKs are sending, but does not need to know anything about the messages.

 It is important to note that the `channel.receive` function will not be defined until the application provides the SDK Channel to the SDK.
 This will be explained in the next section.

 ## Preparing the SDK

-For the Kandy SDK to know whether WebRTC operations will be performed locally or remotely, the application needs to prepare the SDK.
+For the WebRTC SDK to know whether WebRTC operations will be performed locally or remotely, the application needs to prepare the SDK.

 By default, the SDK performs operations locally.
 To perform them remotely, the application needs to: